anshulBharath/electron-app-template/README.md

 You will now have your built zip files and unpacked files in the *dist* folder of the root folder.

 ## Troubleshooting
+* Running into issues with electron-builder
+  - Visit electron-builder and make sure you have the current version of electron-builder.
+Specified in package.json.
 * An error that includes 'throw er;' (Rare)
   - [Start Here](https://peterthaleikis.com/posts/how-to-fix-throw-er-unhandled-error-event.html) to fix